lhui/xtools/README.md

 # xtools
-target: build an open source tools for dev
+target: build an open source tools for dev by js